jazzi/jazzi.github.io/_posts/2023-12-21-hpe-microserver-gen10-with-freebsd.md

 Finaly check on client by `showmount -e 192.168.31.240`

 And mount it by `sudo mount -t nfs 192.168.31.240:/data /Users/jazzi/nfs`

+**Don't forget to check log file of the server `tail /var/log/messages`**

+The problem is if you mount /data, the contents of /data/tv can not be listed as both /data and /data/tv are zfs dataset, don't know how to fix this problem.

 ## Set up Owntone with USB DAC